lizbur10/movie-explorer/README.md

 - Run `yarn start` to view your work in the browser
 - When you're done, commit and push your changes

+## Process

+- Create a MovieList component
+- Hook it up